 Budget travel allows you to see the world and seek adventure even without being rich, but sometimes that extreme low-budget breaks you, tests you, crushes you, or defeats you.
 But it is in those times when you realize the reason for going through that type of brutality on the mind, body, and soul.
 What is that reason?
 Well, my friends, that is what this memoir is about.

 I awoke at blue hour somewhere in the southern region of Scotland, rolling on and on toward Glasgow.
-My eyes peeled open like ripping off band-aids.
+My eyes peeled open like ripping band-aids off the skin.
 I could feel the veins in them screaming for water.
-Silhouetted trees flashing by like an ink brushed blur set against the moody sky canvas and the swooping black power lines, we could have been anywhere in the world and I wouldn’t have known.
+Silhouetted trees flashed by like ink brushed blurs set against the moody sky canvas, the swooping black power lines like outlines of rolling waves.
+We could have been anywhere in the world and I wouldn’t have known.
 Nothing distinct, everything unknown.

 By now, whatever the hell now was in that twilight hour, it felt as though I had been traveling forever in an endless loop.
 A skipping record.
 Stuck in some rolling purgatory.
 My shoulders ached.
 My back ached.
 My knees could barely bend out of the position they’ve been folded in for 8 hours or more.
 My eyes seared red from lack of sleep and dehydration.
 My stomach upside-down.

-We were all in this together, a circus of origami strangers through time and space and the void of the highway.
-There is almost a silent camaraderie, or maybe that’s just shared sorrow.
+We were all in this together, a circus of folded origami strangers through time and space and the void of the highway.
+There is almost a silent camaraderie, or maybe just shared sorrow.
 I watched the limbs in the darkness shift around, and slipped in from sleep and a semi-conscious delirium.
 It felt like a morgue.
 My body shivered and I could almost see my breath through my chattering teeth.
-My legs dangled off the edge cutting off the circulation, my body slumped over the uneven ridges of the two seat, and my face buried in the crease.
+Dammit, why didn’t I grab my hoodie, knowing full well these buses are always cold rolling meat lockers.
+My legs dangled off the edge cutting off the circulation, my body slumped over the uneven ridges of two seats, and my face buried in the crease.
 This is what it would feel like to sleep on a camel I thought.

 Eventually, I was kicked off my spacious table bench by a rude deaf guy who silently commanded me to move so he could have the whole table area to himself to watch movies.
 Both benches and all.
 I didn’t even have the energy to be rude back, however much I wanted to give him the finger.